mozhu621/intellistream.github.io/_pages/home.md

 permalink: /
 ---

-We are young and dynamic research group based at the [University of Edinburgh in the School of Chemistry](http://www.chem.ed.ac.uk) that forms part of [East Chem](http://www.chem.ed.ac.uk/research).
+We are young and dynamic research group based at the [University of Edinburgh in the School of Chemistry](http://www.chem.ed.ac.uk) that forms part of [EaSt Chem](http://www.chem.ed.ac.uk/research).
 The research looks at combining data intensive simulation approaches with machine learning to understand protein function and inhibition better, with a particular focus on antimicrobial resistance.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="2000" data-pause="hover" >
     <!-- Menu -->